Map

 The ferry from Tilbury coming alongside at Gravesend

-Passenger ferry services to Tilbury, Essex, operate daily (except Sundays), from Gravesend Town Pier.
+Passenger ferry services to Tilbury, Essex, operated daily (except Sundays), from Gravesend Town Pier until 31 March 2024.

 Footpaths